hatchet-dev/hatchet/CONTRIBUTING.md

 1. Add or modify the model schema in `./prisma/schema.prisma`
 2. Create or modify the required SQL queries in `./pkg/repository/prisma/dbsqlc`
 3. Add new queries files to `./pkg/repository/prisma/dbsqlc/sqlc.yaml`
-4. Create a new migration file with `task prisma-migrate`
+4. Create a new migration file with `task migrate`
 5. Generate Go with `task generate-all`